gclamigueiro/calculator-microservices/.documentation/4-configuration manager - helm.md

     • values.yaml - default input configuration file for the chart.
 If no other values file is supplied, the parameters in this file will be used.

 ![Helm Chart Structure](./images/helm-chart-structure.PNG "Helm Chart Structure")

+# Helm in ArgoCD

+The ArgoCD Application resource has the possibility to set helm as a source for creating the kubernetes resources